alissonkhr/game-project-1/README.md

 ### Unsolved Problems

 - I was not able to get the collision detection perfect for the player when smashing a jar, so that needs some revisiting.
-- Still new to adding audio to a site and it seems my hosted webpage does not play the audio, but locally it works fine for me.

 ### Forthcoming Features